 Irish Society of Veterinary Homeopaths Conferences

 These well-organised conferences have been an annual event for five years now, organised by Erica Borge MVB VetMFHom.
-This year’s event on carbon remedies and row two remedies was as stimulating, informative, welcoming and inspiring as the previous years thanks largely to the lecturer Dr Jonathan Hardy who is a talented teacher as well as a talented homeopath.
+This 2016 event on carbon remedies and row two (of the PTE) remedies was as stimulating, informative, welcoming and inspiring as the previous years thanks largely to the lecturer Dr Jonathan Hardy who is a talented teacher as well as a talented homeopath.
 It’s not easy to have both talents but… “many are called but few are chosen”!
 His gentle manner makes it easy to follow the presentations.

 The location, The Red Gates just outside Corofin, Co Clare, is unique as is the whole environment.
 Here the owner Des is all things to all guests but enlists a couple of local ladies to help with the cooking (behind every good man is a woman – or two!)
 The food is always excellent and plentiful.
 The only fly in the ointment this year was the absence of Dublin vet Jimmy due to poor health and we all missed him.
 The conference is always well attended by vets who can receive accreditation for their CPD.
 The conferences are human homeopathy, not veterinary medicine so homeopaths and doctors will always be in attendance too.